Internet hub (links to web pages, mainly YouTube channels):

 Some or many parents are likely to heavily involve themselves in their children's and others' education, as well as in school activities.

 It could save the taxpayer money — or free up money for specialists or other assets — if parents with nothing to do are converted into de facto school staff.
+Or, for that matter, almost anyone with nothing to do, who might be happy to share their wisdom.

-With that said, schools should avoid finding themselves burdening the taxpayer with costs for raising children that nobody — not even the offspring themselves when they are adults — is willing to cover.
+With that said, schools avoid finding themselves burdening the taxpayer with costs for raising children that nobody — not even the offspring themselves when they are adults — is willing to cover.

-A school would only go over budget — spending more tax money than allocated to it — if it had to, to meet basic needs.
 It could be a problem if a school's money, wherever it comes from, is increasingly spent on basic needs, with less and less to spend on quality of life and learning.
 So, it matters who is contributing more and who is receiving more.

 The typical school experience, from the perspective of the child, involves: